K4R1MFR/notepad-app-karim/README.md

-# notepadAppReact
- Notepad app in React
+# Notepad App developped with React for my study project using local storage.